 Q: What is your pit?
 That one thing you hate, but it’s instinctive.
 It’s your go-to.

-- Once you know where we are least thankful, write it down.
+- Once you know where we are most negative.
 Hold that up to the Lord.
 Make a plan.

-This is my plan: When I feel tempted to nurture uncertainty, I acknowledge the fear without guilt.
-I thank God that He’s in the battle with me.
+This is my plan: When I feel tempted to nurture uncertainty, I acknowledge it to God without guilt.
+I thank God that He’s in the battle with me and that he can show me what I cannot see.

 Take one step: Be truthful.
 If truth is painful, weigh it.
 Present it to God.
 Ask for wisdom.